sci-comp/EditorToolboxForUnity/README.md

 # com.paul.editor-toolbox

-A collection of useful Editor commands for Unity3d.
+A collection of useful Editor commands and utilities for Unity3d.

-Every script contains a single command, and has no dependencies.
+All Editor commands here make use of Unity's [MenuItem] attribute, which makes them available in the toolbar.

-Every command here Unity's [MenuItem] attribute.
-A neat feature of the [MenuItem] attribute is that we can assign these commands hotkeys through Edit -> Shortcuts.
-The user must assign hotkeys.
+A additional feature of the [MenuItem] attribute is that we can assign hotkeys to our commands by going to Edit -> Shortcuts.

+Though it takes a bit of time assigning shortcuts and clearing conflicts, this set of editor commands is designed to be a helpful productivity boost for those who like having a access to a wide range of shortcuts.

+(todo: suggest an initial layout)